gnebbia/nmap_tutorial/README.md

 # The Semi-Serious Guide on Network Scanning with nmap

-Copyright (c) 2018 Giuseppe Nebbione.
-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
-with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the section entitled "GNU Free Documentation License".

 ## Introduction

 One of the first steps to perform when we are pentesting is